Requests and Responses

 'utf-8'

 ).
-This encoding will be used to percent-encode the URL and to convert the body to bytes (if given as a string).priority (int) – the priority of this request (defaults to
+This encoding will be used to percent-encode the URL and to convert the body to bytes (if given as a string).dont_filter (bool) – sets

 flags (list) – Flags sent to the request, can be used for logging or similar purposes.